lupyuen/lupyuen.github.io/src/mastodon.md

 Can we be really sure that NuttX is OK?
 Without getting spammed by alert emails all night?

+(Sorry we got zero budget for _"paging duty"_ services)

+TODO: Pic of mobile

+in this article we talk about Mastodon

+moderation

+fediverse

 # TODO

 TODO: mastodon-grafana.png